Albuquerque International Balloon Fiesta Photo Guide

 A tethered “glow-up” with the Chick-Fil-A hot air balloon on the ground in the pre-dawn hours of the Albuquerque International Balloon Fiesta

 What's Happening: Pilot briefing occurs.
-Officials will raise either a green flag (mass ascension is GO) or red flag (winds too high, balloons stay grounded).
-If green, crews frantically prepare for launch.
-If red, they may do a "static display" glow-up where balloons inflate but stay tethered.
+Officials will raise either a green flag (mass ascension is GO) or red flag (balloons stay grounded).
+If green, excited crews prepare for launch.
+If red, they may do a "static display" aka glow-up where balloons inflate but stay tethered.

-Pro Tip: Hang out near the test balloons and officials if weather looks questionable.
+Pro Tip: Hang out near the officials in the Dawn Patrol area if the weather looks questionable.
 They'll know first if mass ascension is cancelled, giving you a head start to either leave early and start a day trip to another great location or reposition for static display / glow-up shots.

 7:00-9:00 AM: MASS ASCENSION (The Main Event)